Alimony in Georgia how does it work?

 In the state of Georgia, Alimony is considered financial support is given from one spouse to the other when a divorce is complete.
 Generally speaking, alimony is given from the higher-earning spouse to the lower-earning (or supported) spouse.

 Steps for Alimony in Georgia

-The spouse requesting alimony is required to prove a financial need for support.
+The spouse requesting Alimony is required to prove a financial need for support.
 He or she must also prove the other spouse can pay such support.
-After both financial need and ability after been proven, the court will take other factors into account, such as:
+Here are some of the basics the court considers when it comes to awarding Alimony in Georgia.

 - The spouses’ standard of living during the marriage

 - The age and physical condition of each spouse